leankoala-gmbh/KoalityShopwarePlugin/readme.md

         },
         "products.active": {
             "status": "pass",
-            "output": "There enough active products in your shop.", "limit": 0,
+            "output": "There are enough active products in your shop.", "limit": 0,
             "limitType": "min",
             "observedValue": 1,